jhu-arch/rockfish-docs/1_About_ARCH/RF_Citizen.rst

 - Run compute-heavy applications only on compute nodes, via Slurm
 - Never bypass the Slurm resource manager to access compute nodes directly
 - Comply with U.S. export control regulations and license obligations as required
 - Data subject to restrictions such as HIPAA or PHI is not permitted on Rockfish.
-If your research involves an IRB and the data is de-identified, please reach out to help@rockfish.jhu.edu for further guidance.
+If your research involves an IRB and the data is de-identified, please reach out to `help@rockfish.jhu.edu <mailto:help@rockfish.jhu.edu>`__  for further guidance.